Under Sink Reverse Osmosis System Installation Guide

 The membrane splits the water into pure water and wastewater.
 When you turn it on, it starts making water, and the pure water will go into the tank.
 At the same time, we'll have about the same amount of water go down the drain.

-Install the wastewater clamp to a pipe that is going down the drain.
+Install the wastewater clamp to a pipe that goes down the drain.
 You will have to drill a hole in the pipe, so the wastewater coming from your water filter will go down the drain through the wastewater clamp.

-Attach the wastewater tubing from the RO membrane to the clamp, and your wastewater component is set up.
+Attach the wastewater tubing from the RO membrane to the clamp, and your wastewater component will be set up.

 Connect the RO System to the Faucet